JL-14/winter-survival/README.md

 ## Features

+### Throughout the programme

+- The font colours indicate the nature of the information:
+    * White font is the narrative of the exercise
+    * Yellow font indicates that user input is required
+    * Green font indicates that the text represents input from the expert
+    * Red font indicates that the user input is incorrect

 ### Introduction to the exercise

 - The exercise starts with a short introduction welcoming the user, asking the user to press Enter when they are ready to begin.